KarimPwnz/karimpwnz.github.io/_posts/2023-01-05-github-actions-leaking-secrets.md

 - GitHub Actions Runner [GitHub code repository].
 GitHub Actions. [https://github.com/actions/runner](https://github.com/actions/runner)

-    The repositry which contains the code for the GitHub Actions runner.
+    The repository which contains the code for the GitHub Actions runner.
 By reading the source code, I became familiar with the functionality of the runner.
 Furthermore, the documentation in the repository made the code clearer and is directly cited in this blogpost.

 - Ilgayev, Alex. _How We Discovered Vulnerabilities in CI/CD Pipelines of Popular Open-Source Projects_.
 Cycode, 2020. [https://cycode.com/github-actions-vulnerabilities/](https://cycode.com/github-actions-vulnerabilities/)